 Ready for a little treat?
 Now is the time to pick up something to satisfy your sweet tooth at the Fudge Factory.
 More than just selling fudge, this store makes everything fresh onsite by our candy cooks — this includes goodies such as fudge, cookies, candy apples, sponge toffee, brittle and beernuts, all using traditional recipes.
 Other treats like strawberries, marshmallows, and pretzels are dipped in chocolate and covered with delicious toppings.
 There is also an entire wall devoted to candy dispensers with over 50 types of candy and chocolate to choose from.
 Mix and match a container of your favourites!

 For the remainder of your Clifton Hill day, check out other Clifton Hill favorites such as the Ripley’s Believe It or Not!
 Museum (*newly renovated and now featuring over 1100 interactive exhibits), Strike!
 Rock N’ Bowl, and (if you can stomach it — **no young kids!) check out Niagara’s scariest “haunted house” …the Nightmares Fear Factory!

-*We offer a Ripley’s Museum Deal, as well as a few other money-saving options as part of our “Build-A-Package” online savings options.
-Have a look and get started on saving some money for yourself and the whole family.*
+*We offer a deal on the Ripley’s Museum, as well as a few other money-saving options as part of our “Build-A-Package” online savings options.

 By now, you should be tired and exhausted from an exciting day on Clifton Hill, Niagara Falls.
 Head into the Canada Trading Company for a massive selection of souvenir choices to bring home to show your family and friends, and to commemorate your day trip to Niagara Falls.
 There are so many unique, quality items to choose from here, it will be hard to choose.
 Pick up a book that features all the exciting things there is to do in Niagara Falls, and a postcard on your way out.